kire9613/KTH_master_thesis/src/svea_core/README.md

 ## A* Path Planner

-The algorithm used for path planning both globally and around encountered obstacles was a hybrid A*.
+A hybrid A* algorithm is used for path planning both globally and around encountered obstacles.
 The algorithm implementation can be found in the *[path planner directory](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core/src/svea/path_planners)*.
 In order to test the A* planner to see how the global planner will plan the path around the track run:

     > python src/svea/path_planners/astar.py